-With the ability to create higher densities and taller developments than more traditional forms of housing, as well as converting existing or redundant buildings, apartments planning often provide challenge requiring creative and robust solutions.
+Apartments and Flats have higher densities and taller developments than more traditional forms of housing.
+As well as converting existing or redundant buildings, apartments planning often present challenges which require creative and robust solutions.

 The Private Rented Sector (PRS) continues to grow, with developers and investors, including pension funds, seeking properties to “buy-to-let”.

-The recent changes to the permitted development and planning regulations mean that the creation of apartments through the Prior Approval route means that the traditional apartments planning permission route are not necessarily the only or best way to achieve new flats.
+Recent changes to permitted development and planning regulations mean that apartment development through the Prior Approval route (i.e. though traditional apartments planning permission) is not necessarily the best way to build new flats.
 Permitted Development Rights (PDR) have been amended over recent years with a string of changes and new opportunities.

-Taking advantage of such opportunities is not necessarily easy or straightforward in practice unfortunately and careful consideration along with professional assistance is required to maximise the potential of a site.
+Taking advantage of such opportunities is not necessarily easy or straightforward, and careful consideration along with professional assistance is required to maximise the potential of a site.

 Contact plande today if you are considering apartments planning permission or prior approval.

-Serviced Apartments can often be a catch-all term for a range of different uses, including holiday accommodation, apart-hotels and short-term lets or holiday accommodation.
-These are a relatively recent and continuingly popular form of accommodation.
-In areas where there are restrictions on HMO’s such forms of accommodation could provide higher returns on existing or new build buildings.
+Serviced Apartments is a catch-all term for a range of different uses, including holiday accommodation, apart-hotels, short-term lets or holiday accommodation.
+These are relatively recent (and continuingly popular) forms of accommodation.
+In areas where there are restrictions on HMO’s, such forms of accommodation could provide higher returns on existing or new builds.

-Serviced apartments provide a popular option for business travellers, tourists and relocating employees, as such units generally contain individual kitchens, bedrooms, bathrooms and living accommodation and provide a more private, independent, economical and homely environment, particularly for longer stays.
+Serviced apartments provide a popular option for business travellers, tourists and relocated employees.
+As such, apart from living accommodation, units can include kitchens and other amenities, providing a more private, independent, economical and homely environment, particularly for longer stays.

-The use class of such serviced apartments will depend upon the specifics in each situation, including the length of stay, whether the occupants form a single household and could include Use Classes C1, C3 and Sui Generis.
+The use class of such serviced apartments will depend upon the specifics in each situation These include the length of stay and whether the occupants form a single household whcih could include Use Classes C1, C3 and Sui Generis.

 Contact plande to discuss your serviced apartments planning requirements.